TritonDataCenter/triton/README.md

 ## Dependencies and Related Projects

-SmartDataCenter uses [SmartOS](https://smartos.org) as its hypervisor.
+SmartDataCenter uses [SmartOS](https://smartos.org) as its hypervisor (hosting VMs and OS-containers).

 Joyent's [Manta project](https://github.com/joyent/manta] (also open source) is an HTTP-based object store with built-in support to run arbitrary